 1. THE ALHAMBRA

-After the fall of Córdoba (see our guide – things to do in Córdoba) in 1236 CE, the centre of Moorish power was transferred to Granada and the Alhambra palace was built.
+After the fall of Córdoba in 1236 CE, the centre of Moorish power was transferred to Granada and the Alhambra palace was built.

-Today, the complex is one of the best-preserved monuments of Islamic architecture in the world and an unmissable attraction in Granada.
+Today, the complex is one of the best-preserved monuments of Islamic architecture in the world.

 The Alhambra occupies a strategic position overlooking the city, containing exquisite formal gardens, intricate Nasrid designs, palaces, towers, and fortified walls.